-Advertise New Listings on Facebook
+Promote New Listings on Social

 The best way to get seller leads on your own is to advertise free home valuations on Facebook or Google.
-You can then send the leads to your landing page with your lead capture form, or sign up with a free automated home valuation service like Home Value Leads.
+You can then send the leads to your landing page with your lead capture form or sign up with a free automated home valuation service like Home Value Leads.

 Advertise Free First-time Homebuyer E-books on Social Media

 First-time homebuyers, especially millennials, are always looking for great educational content to help them navigate the homebuying process.
 To generate buyer leads, you can write an educational e-book or private blog post and then advertise it on social media.
 When buyers come to your page, they will be prompted to enter their contact information to download or view the content.

 5 Real Estate Landing Pages That Actually Convert

 Building an IDX website is so straightforward that you can do it in an afternoon.
 The trick is to keep updating and adjusting your site so that it’s performing at its best and generating and collecting leads.
 Whether you want to DIY your site or go with one of our top website builder picks, make sure your website is one of your best marketing, lead generation, and nurturing assets.